-This is the W7RNA WebSDR receiver at Sedona, AZ. - approx. 100 miles (160km) north of Phoenix - operated by Steve Blodgett, W7RNA.
+This is the Arizona WebSDR receiver at Sedona - (http://w7rna.com), approx. 100 miles (160km) north of Phoenix - operated by Steve, W7RNA.
 Email me HERE.
 Software is provided by Pieter-Tjerk, PA3FWM.
 For more information about the WebSDR project, visit http://www.websdr.org.
-You may also access this receiver at: http://w7rna.org .

 It seems you are using a mobile device; click here to switch to the mobile version of this site.